ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == JavaScript Manager ==

 AE_SEO_JS_Detector builds a map of registered scripts and caches the page type, widgets and handles used on each request.
 AE_SEO_JS_Controller consults that context to dequeue handles that were not previously seen for the current URL.

+A compatibility layer keeps essential handles for popular plugins like Elementor, WooCommerce, Contact Form 7, Rank Math, Yoast, reSmush.it, Site Kit and Complianz.
+The **Compatibility** tab lists these defaults and lets you opt out per handle; disabling a handle may break functionality and should be tested carefully.

 When blocks exist in the post content the detector parses them, detects providers for embeds and looks up related script handles from a block‑to‑script map.
 Developers can customize this map with the `ae_seo/js/block_scripts` filter.
 Return an array where keys are block names (optionally suffixed with `/provider`) and values are arrays of script handles to keep whitelisted.